 Judgments can’t directly impact your credit because the details of these orders aren’t part of your credit report.
 However, it’s likely that issues leading up to the final judgment could affect your credit.
 For example, your payment history can remain on your credit report for up to seven years.
 If you have any missing or late payments that led to the judgment, this history can impact your credit score.

 A judgment could also have a positive effect on your credit.
-For example, once the debt is paid, the account balance should change to zero on your credit report.
+For example, once you’ve paid off the debt, the account balance should change to zero on your credit report.
 This could help lower the amount of debt you owe, which could impact your credit utilization rate.

 What Is a Judgment on a Credit Report?